Master of Science

 Before coming to AACC in 2019, he worked at the Johns Hopkins University Applied Physics Laboratory as a project manager in ground-based electronic warfare for various government sponsors.

-Known as “The Done Guy,” Tumelty is the primary drone instructor and oversees the Drone Center at AACC.
+Known as “The Drone Guy,” Tumelty is the primary drone instructor and oversees the Drone Center at AACC.
 Through courses and community outreach, the center provides students and members of the community access to innovative equipment and technical expertise.
 He is also the advisor to the Drone Club, in which students who are current or aspiring drone pilots can share ideas, knowledge and skills in the exciting field of drones.

 “I started my college education in Annapolis as a midshipman at the U.S. Naval Academy and now more than 30 years later I am back in Anne Arundel County helping others with their quest for a college education,” he said.
 “Every student has a unique story that brought them to AACC and it is inspirational to help them achieve their goals.”